-- 1. All pertinent provisions and requirements of the prime contract. - 2.
-Description of the work to be performed by the DBE subcontractor. - 3.
+- 1. All pertinent provisions and requirements of the prime contract. - Description of the work to be performed by the DBE subcontractor.
+The dollar value of each item of work to be completed by the DBE su - 3.
 The dollar value of each item of work to be completed by the DBE subcontractor and the bid price of each item of work to be completed by the DBE subcontractor.